MandalAakash0525/TetraKlein-Unified-Architecture-Whitepaper/examples/tetraklein-local/README.md

 ### What This Validation Demonstrates

 - Deterministic execution trace generation
-- STARK-compatible Algebraic Intermediate Representation (AIR) constraints (assuming standard FRI-based STARK soundness with conservative parameters; no novel soundness claims)
+- STARK-compatible Algebraic Intermediate Representation (AIR) constraints (assuming standard FRI-based STARK soundness
+-  with conservative parameters; no novel soundness claims)
 - FRI domain sizing and blow-up feasibility
 - FRI query soundness versus verifier cost
 - Incremental Verifiable Computation (IVC) recursion bounds (used here in the generic sense of recursive proof aggregation)
 - Prover throughput and energy feasibility on consumer GPUs
 - Epoch-based aggregation suitable for real-time workloads
+- The hypercube spectral-gap scaling result proves that TetraKlein’s ledger, gossip, and recursive proof layers converge
+- in 𝑂(𝑁 log 𝑁) time with bounded verifier cost, closing the last mathematical risk preventing real-world execution.

 All tests execute on standard consumer hardware with no specialized accelerators.